Lipschitz functions with prescribed blowups at many points: Proof of Theorem (I)

 \section{Proof of Theorem \ref{main}(I)}

-In this section we prove the point (I) of Theorem \ref{main}.
+In this section we prove statement (I) of Theorem \ref{main}.
 As anticipated in Remark \ref{rmk1} (i) we will actually prove a stronger statement including some gradient estimates.
-In particular $L^{\infty}$ estimates on the function $g$ and its gradient are necessary to prove part (II) of the Theorem.
-The proof is very similar to the one presented in \cite{alberti-lusin}.
-The new main technical ingredient is Corollary \ref{cor:neg_frames}, where we guarantee that for any measure $\mu$ we can find many cubes which behave similarly to the Lebesgue measure, in terms of the proportion between the measure of the cube and that of its ``frame''. \begin{theorem} Let $\mu$ be a Radon measure on $\R^N$.
+In particular $L^{\infty}$ estimates on the function $g$ of Definition \ref{def_presc} and its gradient are necessary to prove part (II) of Theorem \ref{main}.
+The proof of statement (I) is very similar to the one presented in \cite{alberti-lusin}.
+The new main technical ingredient is Corollary \ref{cor:neg_frames}. \begin{thm} Let $\mu$ be a Radon measure on $\R^N$.
 Let $\Omega\subset\R^N$ open with $\mu(\Omega)<\infty$.
 Then for every Borel map $f:\Omega\to \R^N$ and for every $\varepsilon, \zeta>0$ there exist a compact set $K$ and a function $g\in C^1_c(\Omega)$ with $\|g\|_{\infty}\leq\zeta$ such that

 Moreover, there exists $C=C(N)$ such that